wilsonliaows/docs/recipes/recipe-job-errors.md

 ![Trigger errors due to schema changes](/assets/images/troubleshooting/trigger-errors.gif) *Trigger errors due to schema changes.
 Refreshing the schema will resolve this error.*

+The following table details the various reasons for trigger errors, and how we can resolve them.

 | Trigger error reason                                                                                                                                                            | What happens?                                    | How to resolve                                                                                                                                                                         |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|